Back

 ClickHelp is an online platform for managing content that provides users with a whole arsenal of tools to produce effective technical documentation with minimum effort, time, and cost.

-It is based on the principles of content reuse and single-sourcing.
-This means that new documentation can be derived from the previously created content.
-However, in the course of reviewing, editing, adding, or deleting, the content might lose its initial ‘drive.’
-Texts can become overloaded with new information that has to be added each time your product is updated.
-This can have a negative impact on the SEO and UX parameters of your content.
+It is built on the principles of content reuse and single sourcing, meaning that new documentation can be derived from previously created content.
+However, during the process of reviewing, editing, adding, or deleting content, it might lose its original focus.
+Texts can become overloaded with new information that needs to be added each time your product is updated.
+This can negatively impact the SEO and UX aspects of your content.

 To avoid this, ClickHelp offers a set of metrics that can be used to analyze content in terms of readability.
 The metrics available in ClickHelp cover all the indices mentioned above and even more.